3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Signature of trapped and passing electrons

+For finite drift velocity, the integral (\ref{integralJ}) must be evaluated numerically.
 Using the definition of the charge density $\rho_{\parallel}$, the trapped electron density $n_t$ writes:

-and can be determined from equations (\ref{eq::4}) and (\ref{eq::pdensity}).
-In the case where $u_e = 0$, the trapped density $n_t$ calculated by Chen (\cite{chen2001trapped,chen2004bernstein,chen2005width}) is retrieved.
+and can be determined from Eqs. (\ref{eq::4}) and (\ref{eq::pdensity}).
+In the case where $u_e = 0$ and $\Lambda=1$ (negligible effects of EH velocity and electron polarization drift), the trapped density $n_t$ calculated by Chen et al.\cite{chen2004bernstein,chen2005width} is retrieved.
 We can also define the density of the trapped electrons from their distribution as: